AJ believes that “God is Dead,” and a conversation with his grandmother Livia only reinforces this belief.

 EPISODE 20 - ORIGINALLY AIRED FEB 27, 2000 WRITTEN BY TODD KESSLER DIRECTED BY ALLEN COULTER

 Works of art are not static things – they change over time, in part because we change over time.
-New connections are perpetually being made between our neurons while old neural pathways fade away, possibly affecting the way we think about an artwork.
+Our brains change at even a microscopic level: new connections form between our neurons while old neural pathways fade away, and this may possibly affect the way we think about an artwork.
 The feedback that we will get from our eyes and ears and hands when we grasp a work at some future time will not necessarily be the same feedback we received when we originally grasped the work.
 The work itself may play a part in shaping these changes within us, broadening us and giving us new perches from which to look out at the world.
-When this episode first aired, I was impressed by its audacious willingness (by TV standards, anyway) to deal with philosophical ideas openly and outrightly.
+When this episode first aired, I was impressed by its audacious willingness (by TV standards) to deal with philosophical ideas openly and outrightly.
 However, upon my second viewing about a year later, “D-Girl” felt heavy-handed to me.
 The Sopranos, after all, had been dealing with those big existential questions about the meaning of life and the absurdity of death with subtlety and craft right from its opening minute, so it seemed excessive to me that this hour would so blatantly incorporate the philosophy of Existentialism into its plot.
 My third viewing (sometime in 2006 just after Part I of Season Six aired) felt like a revelation: I came to believe that “D-Girl” and “The Fleshy Part of the Thigh” (6.04) together express a philosophical outlook that deeply informs the entire series.
-For those Sopranos fans who were steered to this website primarily because of a curiousity about the final cut-to-black in the Series Finale, I will add this: my interpretation of the final scene at Holsten’s Diner can only be understood if my interpretation of “D-Girl” is understood first.
+For those Sopranos fans who were steered to this website primarily because of a curiosity about the final cut-to-black in the Series Finale, I will add this: my interpretation of the final scene at Holsten’s Diner can only be understood if my interpretation of “D-Girl” is understood first.

 This episode is primarily composed of three storylines: 1) Pussy finds it increasingly difficult to walk a tightrope between the Mob and the FBI; 2) AJ resists receiving Catholic confirmation after being exposed to alternative philosophies; 3) Christopher gets a taste of some actual Hollywood filmmaking.
 Let’s look at Chris’ story first as it makes up the bulk of the hour.